 Off-peak frequency shall be measured by the buses per hour of each route passing through the lowest-demand segment on the corridor during the off-peak (mid-day) period.

-The off-peak frequency shall be determined based on the percentage of all routes that have a frequency of at least four buses per hour during the off-peak period.
+The off-peak frequency shall be determined based on the percentage of all routes that have a frequency of at least one bus after every ten (10) minutes during the off-peak hours.

 Passenger waiting time